 Medicare Advantage Private Fee-for-Service Plans & Part D

-PFFS plans come in 2 options.
+PFFS plans come in two options.
 You’ll choose between a PFFS with drug coverage or a PFFS without drug coverage.

 Most Medicare Advantage plans don’t allow the beneficiary to enroll in a Part D plan.
 PFFS plans are an exception to this rule.